WBBSE Geography Book Class 9 Chapter 5 Weathering Short Questions With Answers :

 Class Ix Geography Book WBBSE Chapter 5 Weathering 5 Marks Questions And Answers

 Question 1.
-Define chemical weathering and describe the process involving in it.
+Define chemical weathering and describe the process involved in it.

-Answer: Decomposition of bedrock by alternating and dissolving the component rock minerals is known as chemical weathering.
-This weathering includes various chemical process which are as follows –
+Decomposition of bedrock by alternating and dissolving the component rock minerals is known as chemical weathering.
+This weathering includes various chemical processes which are as follows –

 (1) Solution: